 Doren Fredrickson Commitment to Public Health Award

-The Sedgwick County Division of Health uses National Public Health Week each year to honor Dr. Fredrickson’s extraordinary efforts in public health.
-The first recipient of the award, Pat McDonald stated, “every day public health heroes emerge, making their communities healthier one at a time; one of the Sedgwick County Health Department’s public health heroes, Dr. Doren Fredrickson, passed away in 2008 after dedicating his life to the health of the Sedgwick County community.
+Each year, during National Public Health Week, the Sedgwick County Health Department (SCHD) honors Dr. Fredrickson’s extraordinary efforts in public health by awarding the Doren Fredrickson Commitment to Public Health Award.
+The first recipient of the award, Pat McDonald stated, “every day public health heroes emerge, making their communities healthier one at a time; one of the SCHD's public health heroes, Dr. Doren Fredrickson, passed away in 2008 after dedicating his life to the health of the Sedgwick County community.
 That life and legacy should be commemorated.”

 Annual recipients of the Doren Fredrickson Award are chosen on their lifetime commitment to public health.
 Past award winners include: